naama234/minute_media_task/readme.md

 `pip install selenium`

 **Bug report** -
+1. .
-1. The response of delete request is 500 - the delete not working as expected.
-Found in - `test_delete_user`.
+2. The edit not working as expected, the name not updated.
+Found in `test_edit_user`

 **Documentation - Test plan**
-1. test_add_user:
+1. add_user:
     Create payload.
     Add the user with POST request.
     Excepted result -